sshoogr/sshoogr/README.md

 The `sshoogr` is a **Groovy**-based **DSL** library for working with remote servers through **SSH**.
 The **DSL** allows:

-- connecting
+- connecting,
-- executing remote commands
+- executing remote commands,
-- copying files and directories
+- copying files and directories,
 - creating tunnels in a simple and concise way.

 The library was jointly developed by **Aestas/IT** (http://aestasit.com) and **NetCompany A/S** (http://www.netcompany.com/) to support the quickly growing company's operations and hosting department.